mwrnd/innova2_experiments/xdma_uart-to-uart/README.md

 sudo ./uart /dev/xdma0_c2h_0 /dev/xdma0_h2c_0 0x60100000 /dev/xdma0_c2h_1 /dev/xdma0_h2c_1 0x60110000
 ```

-The software is able to fill the RX and TX FIFOs to 30 bytes, and successfully read them back.
+The software is able to fill the RX and TX FIFOs with 30 bytes (15 to each FIFO), and successfully read them back.
 ```
 ...
 Wrote count = 30 bytes of data to XDMA0 : ABCDEFGHIJKLMNOPQRSTUVWXYZABCD